This article has links to products and services we love, which we may make commission from.

 Dinner in Dubai

-If you are planning to have dinner at restaurants which aren’t in hotels, the dress code for both males and females is mostly casual.
+If you are planning to have dinner at restaurants that aren’t in hotels, the dress code for both males and females is mostly casual.

 Nightlife in Dubai